giltayar/module-resolution-from-the-ground-up/07-bundler-module-resolution/01-introduction/README.md

 </script>
 ```

-- But we mostly don't use this functionality.
-Rather, we transform this code into something like this:
+- But we mostly don't use this ability of the browser to import natively!
+  Rather, we use a bundler to transform this code into something like this:

 <script type="module">
 // from ./show.js